I made a winter trip to Hokkaido - Japan's most northerly main island. Before I…

-The Torres del Paine trek – which include the O and W Circuits are nothing short of spectacular.
-They aren’t easy multi-day hikes, especially with full backpacks but they sure are bucket list worthy.
+The Torres del Paine trek – which includes the O and W Circuits is nothing short of spectacular.
+These aren’t easy multi-day hikes, especially with full backpacks but they sure are bucket list worthy.
 You are in for a treat if you head to this part of Patagonia to trek.

 It’s time consuming researching the Torres del Paine trek – be it the O Circuit or the W circuit.
 I always had questions I could never find the answers for online so I hope this blog post makes your life easier.
 Here’s everything you need to know to do the Torres del Paine trek.